Hilarity Ensues: Release and marketing

 The marketing for Hilarity Ensues was well-publicized for its scandalous nature.
 Of particular note was Max's use of SponsoredTweets.com, where he attempted to simultaneously embarrass A-list celebrities and promote the third installment to his fratire series.
 Celebrities involved in this prank included Chris Rock, Snooki, and Nick Cannon, among others—with a tweet from Kim Kardashian reading: "I loved Tucker Max's new book because it's a lot like the men I date: black on the outside, full of dirty words and insults on the inside."
-Ultimately, Max was banned from the site due to “ethics violations.”
+Ultimately, Max was banned from Twitter due to “ethics violations.”

 Max also attempted to donate $500,000 to Planned Parenthood in Texas.
 Although initially accepting his offer, Planned Parenthood denied his donation after coming to the conclusion that the perception of his donation may reflect poorly on the organization.
-The failed donation was profiled a Forbes article by Ryan Holiday, Max's publicist, and received coverage in The Huffington Post, TIME, Slate, and Jezebel, among others, which helped to draw attention to Max's book.
+The failed donation was profiled in a Forbes article by Ryan Holiday, Max's publicist, and received coverage in The Huffington Post, TIME, Slate, and Jezebel, among others, which helped to draw attention to Max's book.

 On the date of Hilarity Ensues publication, Max simultaneously released his fourth book, Sloppy Seconds: The Tucker Max Leftovers for free online.
 He stated, "I’ve sold millions of books because of the support of my fans, so I felt like I should give something back to them.
 What could they possibly want more than a free book of stories?
 So thats my gift to you, as a thank you for supporting me and buying my other three books."